MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 This cmdlet was introduced in Windows PowerShell 3.0.

 > [!NOTE]
-> By default,
-> script code in the web page may be run when the page is being parsed to populate the `ParsedHtml` property.
+> By default, script code in the web page may be run when the page is being parsed to populate the
-> Use the `-UseBasicParsing` switch to suppress this.
+> `ParsedHtml` property.
+Use the `-UseBasicParsing` switch to suppress this.

-## EXAMPLES
+## Examples

 ### Example 1: Send a web request